 Clearly, we need to be mindful of the environmental impact of our choices, and perhaps take steps towards switching to more sustainable alternatives.

-One common misconception about EVs is that their batteries will need to be replaced during the car’s lifespan, but that’s not always the case.
+First-time electric vehicle owners have this one common misconception.
+It is that batteries of EVs will need to be replaced during the car’s lifespan, but that’s not always the case.

 In fact, most car owners will never have to replace their EV battery!